 Read about how God swallowed up the Israelites enemies in the Red Sea.
 (Chapter 14)

-This was actual reality for the Israelites.
-The Egyptians were in pursuit with the intention of war and they were getting cornered because they were approaching an uncrossable river.
+An enemy army in pursuit was an actual reality for the Israelites.
+The Egyptians were chasing them with the intention of war.
+They were getting cornered because they were approaching an uncrossable river.
 It would just be a matter of time.
 But God not only sheltered them with the cloud between them but then made the uncrossable river crossable.
 And we can trust God to do the same for us.

-Are you scared at the odds you are facing?
+Are you scared of the odds you are facing?

-If you read carefully you will see that the song of praise talks about how God had protected them.
-The Isrealites did nothing to protect themselves but we see how God used nature to provide protection for His people.
-Following that, the provision of food and water required nothing of the Isrealites, not even faith!
-When you are scared at the odds you are facing, remember how God completely met the human needs of the Isrealites for protection, food and water without any help from them or action on their part.
+If you read carefully, you will see that the song of praise talks about how God had protected them.
+The Israelites did nothing to defend themselves, but God used nature to protect His people.
+Following that, the provision of food and water required nothing of the Israelites, not even faith!
+So when you are scared at the odds you are facing, remember how God completely met the human needs of the Israelites for protection, food, and water without any help from them or action on their part.